gbdev/pandocs/content/SGB_Functions.md

 ` 000-FFF  Data for System Color Palette 0-511`<br>

-Each Palette consists of four 16-bit-color definitions (8 bytes).
+Each Palette consists of four 16-bit color definitions (8 bytes).
 Note:
 The data is stored at 3000h-3FFFh in SNES memory.

 # SGB Color Attribute Commands